dustin10/VichUploaderBundle/docs/storage/flysystem.md

 **Note:**

-> At the moment, no version of bundle is supported.
+> Since VichUploaderBundle v1.17, version 4 of bundle is supported.
+Version 3 is supported until VichUploaderBundle v1.16.

 To install the bundle, run the following command: